mydataglobal/bylaws/README.md

 The affairs and the activities of the Association are managed by its board of directors (hereafter “the Board”).

 The Board is composed of a minimum of six (6) and a maximum of ten (10) principal members.
-For each of the principal board members, a personal alternate member shall be elected.

-If a principal board member resigns or is removed during their term, their personal alternate will act as a board member for the rest of the term.

 ## 4.2 Board elections

 The elections for members of the Board takes place in the autumn general meeting.

 All members of the Board must be individual members of the Association.
-Any member may nominate any individual member as a candidate or their personal alternate for the Board.
+Any member may nominate any individual member as a candidate for the Board.

 ## 4.3 Board Members’ Term of Office

 The term of office for the Board members is two (2) fiscal years and annually one half or approximately one half of the members of the Board are to retire.

-A member can be a principal Board member for a maximum of two (2) consecutive terms.
+A member can be a Board member for a maximum of two (2) consecutive terms.

 ## 4.4 Chair, Vice Chair and other officials